CESNET/libnetconf2/FAQ.md

    To fix, use a NETCONF client instead.
 Another reason may be that you are using *libssh* version 0.9.4.
 It includes a [regression bug](https://gitlab.com/libssh/libssh-mirror/-/merge_requests/101) that causes this problem and you must use another version to fix it.

+__Q: When I try to enter authentication tokens, they always echo back even though I set echo off:__

+__A:__ You are most likely using an older version of *libssh* which contains a bug.
+   The bug was fixed in *libssh* 0.9.0, so you must use at least that version.